-- Any interest in investments, awarding of contracts, grants, loans, purchases, leases, sales, or similar matters under consideration or consummated by the board.
+Any interest in investments, awarding of contracts, grants, loans, purchases, leases, sales, or similar matters under consideration or consummated by the board.
 A member, employee, or agent of the board will be considered to have a financial interest in a matter under consideration if any of the following circumstances exist: - a.
 The individual owns one percent or more of any class of outstanding securities that are issued by a party to the matter under consideration or consummated by the board. - b.
-The individual is employed by or is an independent contractor for a party to the matter under consideration or consummated by the board. - the dominant factor in its outcome and skill or judgment can have an impact on the outcome.
-Gambling games can be played with cards, dice, equipment or a machine, including any mechanical, electromechanical, or electronic device which shall include computers and cashless wagering systems, for money, credit, or any representative of value, including, but not limited to, faro, monte, roulette, keno, bingo, fan tan, twenty one, blackjack, seven and a half, klondike, craps, poker, chuck a luck, Chinese chuck a luck (dai shu), wheel of fortune, chemin de fer, baccarat, pai gow, beat the banker, panguingui, slot machine, any banking or percentage game, or
+The individual is employed by or is an independent contractor for a party to the matter under consideration or consummated by the board.

-1 any other game or device approved by the board, but does not 2 include games played with cards in private homes or residences in which no person makes money for operating the game, except 3 as a player, or illegal and unconstitutional lotteries as prohibited by Section 65 of the Constitution of Alabama of 5 1901.
+(21) GAMBLING GAME.
+A game in which "chance" is not 1 2 the dominant factor in its outcome and skill or judgment can 3 have an impact on the outcome.
+Gambling games can be played with cards, dice, equipment or a machine, including any 4 5 mechanical, electromechanical, or electronic device which 6 shall include computers and cashless wagering systems, for 7 money, credit, or any representative of value, including, but 8 not limited to, faro, monte, roulette, keno, bingo, fan tan, 9 twenty one, blackjack, seven and a half, klondike, craps, 10 poker, chuck a luck, Chinese chuck a luck (dai shu), wheel of fortune, chemin de fer, baccarat, pai gow, beat the banker, 11 12 panguingui, slot machine, any banking or percentage game, or 13 any other game or device approved by the board, but does not 14 include games played with cards in private homes or residences 15 in which no person makes money for operating the game, except as a player, or illegal and unconstitutional lotteries as 16 17 prohibited by Section 65 of the Constitution of Alabama of 18 1901.